kundan59/DeltaLakeTimeTravel/README.md

 The way to use this project is to clone it from github and build it using maven.

 ## How to Run
+Open terminal in project folder and execute these commands:
 1. ```mvn clean install```
 2. ```mvn exec:java```
 After running the project, you should see execution outputs of running sample job 1 and job 2, which updates the delta table written by job 1.